 The supreme courts of New Jersey and Oregon earn joint honors this year for sound rulings in the area of medical monitoring liability.
 Both high courts affirmed a basic tenet of law that requires an injury as a prerequisite for recovery.
 In doing so, they joined a growing list of state courts to reject medical monitoring claims absent signs of present physical injury.
-These decisions also come on the heels of an outlier 2007 Missouri Supreme Court decision cited as a Dishonorable Mention in last year's Judicial Hellholes report, which reached the opposite conclusion and permitted medical monitoring claims to proceed when claimants lacked physical injury.330 lawyers had brought the action on behalf of a proposed national class of individuals who ingested Vioxx prior to the drug being removed from the market, alleging damages for monitoring any increased risk of serious cardiovascular events, including heart attacks and strokes.332 None of the claimants, however, suffered from any known adverse effect from having taken the drug.333 The court rejected extension of liability for medical monitoring in the absence of physical injury, reasoning that such a claim is not recognized within the state Product Liability Act's definition of "harm."334 Rather, the court explained, "Plaintiffs' effort to expand the definition of harm to include medical monitoring is best directed to the Legislature."335
+These decisions also come on the heels of an outlier 2007 Missouri Supreme Court decision cited as a Dishonorable Mention in last year's Judicial Hellholes report, which reached the opposite conclusion and permitted medical monitoring claims to proceed when claimants lacked physical injury.

-In June 2008 the New Jersey Supreme Court required that a physical manifestation of injury be shown in a products liability action which sought medical monitoring damages associated with the drug Vioxx.331 Plaintiffs'
+In June 2008 the New Jersey Supreme Court required that a physical manifestation of injury be shown in a products liability action which sought medical monitoring damages associated with the drug Vioxx.
+Plaintiffs'